Titantek/ada-outlier-datastory/content.md

    <div class="Marty">
       <div class="icon"></div>
       <div class="message">
-         OK!
-I would definitely be better if articles were from 2024!
+         Ok!
+I would definitely perform better if the articles were from 2024!
       </div>
    </div>